folio-org/folio-sample-modules/README.md

 # Folio-Sample-Modules

+Copyright (C) 2016 The Open Library Foundation

+This software is distributed under the terms of the Apache License, Version 2.0.
+See the file "[LICENSE](LICENSE)" for more information.

+# Introduction

 This project contains examples of Folio modules (currently a server-side Vert.x-based module, but more, e.g. a UI/front-end module will come later), and some general information about writing, packaging and describing modules.